dof-studio/Murmur/README.md

 # 5. Unfixed bugs
-* B060040: Filepaths do NOT support non-ASCII characters
+* B060040: Bash Filepaths do NOT support non-ASCII characters

 # 6. About the author
 Nathmath from DOF Studio, on Aug 22, 2024.